 One of the must-dos for Roatan is the zip line tour that’s combined with a visit to Gumbalimba Park, which boasts a botanical garden and small nature preserve complete with colorful parrots and a variety of monkeys.
 The zip line portion has about a dozen lines starting from the top of a mountain down to sea level and it’s quite a rush to zip through the scenery.

-Another thing you’ve got to try at Roatan, and particularly at Anthony’s Key Resort is their Monkeylala; a local drink and guest favorite that consists of Kahlua, Vodka, Coconut Cream and Cream.
+Another thing you’ve got to try at Roatan, a is their Monkeylala; a local drink and visitors favorite that consists of Kahlua, Vodka, Coconut Cream and Cream.

 Go to the main page